 8.4.5.7 Roaming Consortium ANQP-element

 The Roaming Consortium ANQP-element provides a list of information about the Roaming Consortium and/or SSPs whose networks are accessible via this AP.
 This list may be returned in response to a GAS Query using procedures in 10.25.3.2.3 (Roaming Consortium procedure).
 The format of the Roaming Consortium ANQP-element is provided in Figure 8-588 (Roaming Consortium ANQP-element format).

-The Info ID and Length fields are defined in 8.4.5.1 (General).

-OIs contained within the Roaming Consortium element (see 8.4.2.95 (Roaming Consortium element)) are also included in this ANQP-element.
-The value of the OI subfield(s) in this ANQP-element are equal to the values of the OI(s) in the dot11RoamingConsortiumTable.